Kaiser Spring Lectures

 The Kaiser Spring Lectures are an initiative of Leiden University and the Leiden Astronomical Study Association ‘F. Kaiser’.
 This is a association for all students of astronomy at Leiden, from freshmen to Ph.D..
 L.A.D ‘F. Kaiser ‘is named after Frederik Kaiser, the first director and founder of the Old Observatory.
 The association organizes many activities for students, from drinks and football tournaments, to lectures and museum visits and is fully managed by students.

 A part of the association is the Spring Lectures Committee.
-They will organize the Spring lectures in 2022 for the ninth time.
+They will organize the Spring lectures in 2023 for the tenth time.
 This year, the committee consists of the following members:

 PreasesHai!
 My name is Nelleke and I’m 22 years old.
 Currently, I’m in my second year of the Astronomy and Science Communication and Society master.
 I’m really looking forward to organising this year’s Spring Lectures.
 Showing how extraordinary and breathtakingly beautiful the universe is, always gives me much joy.
 What better way than via the Spring Lectures.
 Besides, in my opinion it is important that science is communicated clearly and, most importantly, in a fun way for everybody who’s interested.
 I am the chairwoman for the 9th edition of the Kaiser Spring Lectures.
 My job is to keep an overview within the committee, create and discuss the agendas and make sure everything runs smoothly.
 Hopefully you’re as excited as I am!
 See you in spring!

 Ab Actis/Assessor Logistics